lipupini/lipupini/README.md

 - Validate HTTP signatures, this could help improve outgoing signature flow too
 - i18n
-- All module output gets added to a buffer.
-This way any headers can be modified before output.
-    - Currently in the `shutdown()` method of `Lipupini.php` the timing and `X-Powered-By` header is commented out, but it should be possible to send those before output.
 - New window from frontend, might not need to use the `Parsedown.php` extension
-- Optionally specify separate URL in config for cache files (`c` folder)
 - Look into X-Frame-Options "SAMEORIGIN" header
 - Make `bin/generate-files-json.php` recursive
 - Check out Laravel middleware for additional security ideas